ElemeFE/element/examples/docs/en-US/input.md

 Prepend or append an element, generally a label or a button.

-::: demo Use `slot` to distribute elements that prepend or append to Input.
+:::demo Use `slot` to distribute elements that prepend or append to Input.

 ```html
 <div>